vitalybatrakov/BottomSheet/README.md

 # BottomSheet for iOS
 iOS 13+
-Simple and neat BottomSheet for iOS using UIKit custom transition.
+Simple BottomSheet for iOS using UIKit custom transition.
 Automatically calculates the bottom sheet height depending on the content size.
 Easy to use:
 ```swift